aadhikar/Time/README.md

-TIME is application with clock, alarm, countdown and stopwatch features.
+TIME is application with basic features of clock, alarm, countdown and stopwatch features.

-Still in development